BOOKS ON ARCHITECTURE AT ASH RARE BOOKS

 ![]() |

 [GOLDRING, Douglas, 1887-1960] – “FRANCIS, Raymond” : LOOKING FOR GEORGIAN ENGLAND.
 London : Macdonald & Co.
 (Publishers), (1952).
 First edition.
-A presentation copy, inscribed and signed by the author (under his real name) to John Foster White (1921-1997), the editor of the book and responsible for collecting the photographs with which it is illustrated.
+A handsome presentation copy, inscribed “most gratefully” and signed by the author (under his real name) to John Foster White (1921-1997), the editor of the book.
+The printed acknowledgements expand further – “I must express my gratitude to Mr. John Foster White for the unflagging interest he has taken ... the helpful suggestions he has made and the tireless energy he has shown in collecting the photographs” .
+Our attribution of authorship to Goldring has been disputed, but White was in no doubt and nor is the catalogue of the Goldring archive at the University of Victoria.
 “A well-written non-technical survey by one who loves buildings and can express delight in them.
-It is illustrated with well chosen photographs of such places as Brighton, Bath, Bristol, Cheltenham, Newcastle, Blandford, Farnham, Ramsgate, and many towns with unsuspected Georgian beauty” (John Betjeman). £25 To purchase, call us or e-mail us at books@ashrare.com quoting stock number 43443 – or simply click on the button
+It is illustrated with well chosen photographs of such places as Brighton, Bath, Bristol, Cheltenham, Newcastle, Blandford, Farnham, Ramsgate, and many towns with unsuspected Georgian beauty” (John Betjeman). £200 To purchase, call us or e-mail us at books@ashrare.com quoting stock number 43443 – or simply click on the button

 |